-Assistant Professor of Medicine; Associate Program Director, Internal Medicine Residency; Associate Program Director, Rheumatology Fellowship; Course Director, Introduction to Clinical Medicine 2
+Assistant Professor of Medicine; Associate Program Director, Internal Medicine Residency; Program Director, Rheumatology Fellowship; Course Director, Introduction to Clinical Medicine 2

 Education and Training